-While the idea of flying away somewhere exotic sound fantastic, let’s face it, we just aren’t there just yet, but, there is always option within our own country, and even our province or state.
+While the idea of flying away somewhere exotic sounds fantastic, let’s face it, we just aren’t there just yet, but, there is always an option within our own country, and even our province or state.

 If you are anything like me, you’ve grown up loving coming, and contend that through your teen years, right into adulthood, though I must admit, until this latest adventure, it had been a while since I camped under the stars and that I did.